Twin City Mall

 Twin City Mall was an enclosed shopping mall in North Palm Beach, Florida and Lake Park, Florida.

 History

 Twin City Mall was first proposed in early 1969, and was a project of Food Fair Properties.
-The mall, which landed in both North Palm Beach and Lake Park would connect an existing J.M.
+The mall, built at the border between North Palm Beach and neighboring Lake Park, connected an existing J.M.
 Fields and Food Fair with a new Sears store.
 The mall had its grand opening on July 21, 1971, with 35 stores ready for opening day.
 Other major tenants included a Fountain's department store, a G. C. Murphy, and a theater operated by Budco Theatres, noted as the first in the Palm Beach area with an automated projection system.
 The mall was also noted for its extremely colorful interior, featuring hues of green, orange, and purple lit by circular skylights.

-J.M.
-Fields would close with the chain in 1978, with the Twin City Mall location being taken over by Jefferson Stores the next year.
+The J.M.
+Fields chain of stores closed in 1978 and the Twin City Mall location was taken over by Jefferson Stores the next year.